puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_resources.markdown

 [collector]: ./future_lang_collectors.html
 [catalog]: ./future_lang_summary.html#compilation-and-catalogs

-> * [See the Type Reference for complete information about Puppet's built-in resource types.][types]
+> * [See the resource type reference for complete information about Puppet's built-in resource types.][types]

 **Resources** are the fundamental unit for modeling system configurations.
 Each resource describes some aspect of a system, like a specific service or package.